-Students, domestic or international, who have completed post-graduate coursework at an accredited college or university, within or outside the United States, may apply for either the fall, spring or summer semester.
+Students, domestic or international, who have completed post-graduate coursework at an accredited college or university, within or outside the US, may apply for the fall, spring or summer semester.
 No more than six transfer credits will be permitted.

-Applicants for Re-Entry
+Applicants for Readmission

-Vaughn College students who have not been in attendance for one semester or more are required to apply for re-entry if they don't maintain matriculation.
-Students applying for readmission will be expected to state their reasons for leaving the College, and explain why they desire to return.
+Vaughn College students who have not been in attendance for one semester or more are required to apply for readmission if they don't maintain matriculation.
+They will be expected to state their reasons for leaving the College, and explain why they wish to return.
 Official transcripts of graduate-level courses taken during this period of absence from Vaughn must be submitted with the application for readmission.
-The application for re-entry is available in the office of admissions and the office of the registrar, and must be filed with the office of admissions.
+This application is available in the office of the registrar.
 Students may apply for the fall, spring or summer semester.